rahulpau-l/todo-py/readme.md

 # Todo-py
-Todo-py is a CLI application made to learn MongoDB.
+Todo-py is a cli application made to learn MongoDB.

 ## Description
 Todo-py as the name suggests, is a CLI tool in Python that is a todo app.
 The goal of this project is to learn how to use MongoDB with Python.
-Argparse, Rich and pymongo were used.
+The libraries used were pymongo and Rich.

 ## Example Commands
 ```bash